-A multi-tenant LMS is ideally suited for learning management use cases that require their own specific diverse requirements such as extended enterprise training, partner training, customer training and contractor training.
+A multi-tenant Learning Management System (LMS) is ideally suited for learning management use cases that require their own diverse requirements such as extended enterprise training, partner training, customer training, and contractor training.

 Do any of these requirements sound familiar?

-- Multiple teams within the organisation that have their own distinct learning activities and business rules
+- Multiple teams within the organisation that have distinct learning activities and business rules

 - Training for internal and external users such as contractors for compliance requirements